Su1ph3r/kali-wireless-docker/README.md

 - Your wireless adapter must support monitor mode
 - USB wireless adapters should be passed through to container

-### Legal Notice
-⚠️ **WARNING**: These tools are for authorized security testing only.
-Unauthorized access to computer networks is illegal.
-Always obtain proper authorization before conducting wireless assessments.

 ### Performance Tips
 1. **GPU Cracking**: Use hashcat on the host system for GPU acceleration
 2. **USB Adapters**: Use `--device=/dev/bus/usb` to pass through USB devices